 Albay governor Joey Salceda just called the power blackout that inconvenienced constituents for eight days and eight nights as “Bitano Massacre”.
-Adding that the hapless occurence which highlighted the total ineptness of the Albay Power and Energy Corporation, a creation of the San Miguel Enenergy Corporation, may have made residents firmer and stronger.
+Adding that the hapless occurrence which highlighted the seervice of the Albay Power and Energy Corporation, a creation of the San Miguel Enenergy Corporation, may have made residents firmer and stronger.

 To others it may be interpreted as a double and sweet talk, more of adding insult to injury.